markelpolo/markel.github.io/README.md

 At https://markelpolo.github.io/friday-route/, you will find a prototype of an endless runner style minigame designed to accompany an animated series that I am producing.
 This game can be played using either a touch screen or a keyboard.
 To avoid the oncoming projectiles, swipe/key down to crouch and swipe/key up to stand from crouching or jump from standing.

-In progress: viewport fit to different orientations, character animations over primitives, collision detection, point system, and bonus scene unlocked after finishing the game.
+In progress: viewport fit to different orientations, collision detection, and character animations.